DOAJ/doaj/static_content/_site/apply/content/guide.md

 {:.tabular-list}
 - ### Arts and humanities journals
-   - For these subjects only, DOAJ can accept journals that undertake editorial review, rather than peer review.
+   - For these disciplines only, DOAJ can accept journals that undertake editorial review, rather than peer review.
 Editorial review must be handled with a minimum of two editors.

-- ### Case reports journals
+- ### Clinical case reports journals
    - DOAJ only considers case reports as research if they include the retrospective analysis of more than three clinical cases and/or a literature review.
 Before applying, make sure that the journal has published at least five articles per year that meet this definition.

+- ### Conference proceedings journals
+   - For DOAJ to include journals that are dedicated to publishing conference proceedings, the journal must have an ISSN and a permanent editorial or advisory board providing editorial oversight.
+Papers from each published conference must be peer reviewed according to DOAJ criteria.
+Full text of all conference papers must be available.
+Individual conference proceedings will not be indexed.

+- ### Data journals
+   - DOAJ will accept journals publishing research articles about data or datasets, but not journals that simply link to datasets or announce their availability.

-- ### Law journals
+- ### Overlay journals
-   - Law journals must undertake a peer review process to be included in DOAJ.
-However, an exception is made for US law journals where editorial review is an accepted practice in this field and has been traditionally used for over a century.
+   - DOAJ will accept journals that select and peer-review articles that are hosted on a preprint server or other site.

 - ### Student-run journals
    - If a journal is run by a student body, there must be an advisory board for the journal where at least two members have a PhD or equivalent qualification.

-- ### Journals that have flipped to open access
+- ### Flipped journals
    - Where a journal was previously published as a subscription or hybrid journal and has now flipped to a fully open access model, this information must be clearly displayed:
       - The date of the change to fully open access
       - The availability of the archive material (open access, free, or paywalled)
       - Reuse rights of the archive material (all rights reserved or open license)
-   - For a journal to be included in DOAJ, the latest volume must be completely open access.
-DOAJ does not accept journals where the current material is a mixture of open and restricted licenses.
+   - For a journal to be included in DOAJ, all content published after it has flipped must be completely open access.

 - ### Mirror journals
    - A mirror journal is a fully open access version of an existing subscription journal, with the same editorial board, aims and scope, and peer review processes and policies.
-The journal may have a similar name as the subscription title, but it has a different ISSN.
-DOAJ will currently accept mirror journals if they meet the usual inclusion criteria.
+The journal may have a similar name as the subscription title, but it must have a different ISSN.
+DOAJ will currently accept mirror journals if they meet the usual basic criteria for inclusion.

 ## The application process